Friends of the Millicent Library Bylaws

 Section 1.
 Composition

-Membership in this organization shall be open to anyone interested in its purpose.
+Membership of this organization shall be open to anyone interested in its mission.

 Section 2.
 Voting

-Each membership is entitled to one vote with the exception of family memberships, which are entitled to one vote per family member over 18 years of age.
+Each membership is entitled to one vote except for family memberships, which are entitled to one vote per family member over 18 years of age.

-Annual membership dues are payable on the first day of July.
-Dues shall be set by the Executive Board.
+Annual membership dues are payable in the fall.
+Dues shall be set by the Board.
 There shall be five classes of dues:

 Section 1.
 There shall be at least one membership meeting annually of the membership of this organization.
-This meeting shall be held in May.
-Two weeks prior to the annual meeting, notice shall be posted in the Millicent Library, communicated to members, and listed in the local newspaper and social media.
+This meeting shall be held in the fall.
+Two weeks prior to the annual meeting, notices shall be posted in the Millicent Library, communicated to members, and listed in the local newspaper and social media.
 At this meeting, the members will elect the Board.

 Section 3.
 Should it be necessary to have an additional meeting to conduct business at a time other than the annual meeting, the rules of Section 2 (above) shall apply.

 Section 4.
-At least six meetings of the Executive Board shall be scheduled annually.
-All meeting of the Executive Board shall be open to the full membership.
-The Executive Board may go into executive Session for discussion of a specific matter at any of its meetings only on the vote of a majority of Executive Board members present and voting at that meeting.
+At least six meetings of the Board shall be scheduled annually.
+All meetings of the Board shall be open to the full membership.
+The Board may go into executive session for discussion of a specific matter at any of its meetings only on the vote of a majority of Board members present and voting.

-The term of all Officers shall be two years and elected in even years at the Annual Meeting.
+The term of all Officers shall be two years and elected by the Board in even years at the Annual Meeting.
 The Board shall fill vacancies that occur between meetings.

-It shall be the duty of the Vice-President to serve in the absence of the President or, in the case of a vacancy in that office, until the office is filled.
+2. It shall be the duty of the Vice-President to serve in the absence of the President, or in the case of a vacancy in that office, until the office is filled.

 a.
 To be responsible for all correspondence of the organization.

 c.
-To welcome all new members into the organization.
+To welcome all new members to the organization.

 d.
 To notify members of appointments to committees.